NORFOLK COUNTY BOWLS ASSOCIATION

 6. Any Club, League or Vice President whose subscription is one month in arrears shall forfeit all privileges of membership of the Association so long as subscription remains unpaid.

-(d) The Officers above shall have the power to appoint at their discretion the following: - (1) County Cup Secretary, (2) Handbook Editor, (3) Additional Delegates as and when required.
-The Executive shall be responsible for the appointment any sub committees.
+The Officers above shall have the power to appoint at their discretion the following: -

 8. The County shall be divided into four Areas.
-Each shall have an Area Secretary, two selectors and six committee members eligible to serve on the Executive Committee.
-Each Area will hold meetings of all Clubs in their Area, at least 4 weeks prior to the Counties Annual General meeting in order to elect their secretary, committee and selectors.
+Each shall have an Area Secretary, a maximum of 8 and minimum of 6 committee members eligible to serve on the Executive Committee.
+Each Area will invite all Clubs in their Area to a meeting, at least 4 weeks prior to the Counties Annual General Meeting in order to elect their secretary and committee.
 The said members names and addresses then being forwarded to the County Secretary in good time before that Annual General Meeting.
+The Area Secretaries must upon receipt of the competition forms, do the draw and send it to the person printing the competition handbooks by 12th February, 2025

 9. The general business of the Association shall be transacted by the Executive Committee comprising of: -